-You are never too far from a river or canal, and the Canal and River Trust have mapped out some really great locations and paths which you can find here
+You are never too far from a river or canal, and the Canal and River Trust have mapped out some really great locations and paths (canalrivertrust.org.uk).

 Being in a wide-open space, with scenic views as far as the eye can see is great for your mental health, relieving stress and boosting your mood.

 With so much space and often easy terrain, your children have the freedom to ride on ahead and take control of their adventure.
-Check out some of the best green spaces here.
+Check out some of the best green spaces (fieldsintrust.org).

 Get off the main road and into a world of your own as you go back to nature, exploring the vast and historic woodlands and forests of England – you might even be able to spot some wildlife from your saddle!

 There are open-access forested areas all over the UK, full of amazing flora and fauna to spot.
-A great place to start is with your local Forestry Commission site.
+A great place to start is with the Forestry England site.

 England is home to 224 National Nature Reserves which showcase some of the most diverse wildlife and interesting geographical sites across the country.
 Many reserves, along with other open access countryside spaces will have a number of permissible traffic-free cycle routes for you to explore.

 With a vibrant mix of heathland, woodlands, wetlands, marshes and lakes, there is plenty to take in and enjoy throughout the year.
-Enjoy nature spotting on these traffic free sections of the National Cycle Network.
+Find your nearest Nature Reserve (sustrans.org.uk).

 There is no escaping it, children love water, and adults too.
 What could be better than cycling along the shoreline, admiring the scenery, and stopping to getting your feet wet with a paddle.
 Time researching a lakeside destination near you will be time well spent!
 Here is some inspiration from the Lakes and Countryfile site to whet your appetite.

 Cycling is a great way to explore a town or city.
 From vibrant centres to the hidden gems of tranquil green spaces, many towns and cities have a network of signed cycle routes (off-road, quiet back streets, dedicated cycle routes) that allow you to take in the cultural heritage, diversity and beauty of the town or city you are exploring.
-Search for some of these urban routes here.
+Find some of these urban routes (sustrans.org.uk).

 For anyone wanting an ‘off-road’ experience, you can find your nearest Trail Centre.
 You’ll find miles of forest or gravel tracks with varying degrees of difficulty from beginner, family through to expert, great locations, often a café, places to clean your bike afterwards, and often bike hire if you need it as well.
-Click here to get you started.
+View more information to get you started (bikeradar.com).